Flooding-against-Ransomware/ranflood/README.md

 <img src="icon.png?raw=true" width="33%">

-RanFlood consists in two programs: a client and a daemon.
+Ranflood consists in two programs: a client and a daemon.

 The user interacts with the client to issue commands to the daemon.